CoverRight’s Mission and Editorial Guidelines.

 Part B also covers doctor visits and consultations in addition to surgeries.
 This is significant for people with chronic conditions or those who need regular checkups.

-In addition, Medicare Part B places a strong emphasis on preventive care.
+In addition, Medicare Part B strongly emphasizes preventive care.
 It covers exams, shots, and other preventive measures meant to identify and counter illnesses before they become serious.
-It’s an attempt to enhance the overall health outcomes of beneficiaries by focusing on preventive care.
+This is an attempt to enhance beneficiaries’ overall health outcomes.

 Coverage Under Medicare Part C